Creating a new Internal Communication

 Image

-Displayed if you select Image or Image Click Through as the Tile Type.
+Displays if you select Image or Image Click Through as the Tile Type.

 Button: Choose File